 As for toys, no toy can make its way into the toddler and infant classrooms unless it passes the choke tube test.
 This is a tube that mimics how toys make their way down a child’s throat when put in their mouths.
 If the toy makes it through the tube, that means that a child could choke on it and it won’t be allowed in the classroom.

 We understand how curious-minded children are and how easy it is for them to get their hands on things that they shouldn’t.
 That’s why we store all chemicals away from children.
 All of our outlets are tamper resistant, making it so children are not shocked or burned if they try to play with an outlet.

-We like to see our care center as an extension of our homes, and so we take pride in it.
+We like to see our childcare center as an extension of our homes, and so we take pride in it.
 We keep everything clean and make sure to sanitize everything regularly with clorox and bleach water.
 All commonly touched surfaces are sanitized at least once a day.
 These include handles, light switches, toilet handles, and door knobs.
 Tables are sanitized before and after every meal.
 All toys are cleaned and sanitized at least once per week